Welcome to St. Agnes Anglican Church, Grants Town

 The Venerable Archdeacon Keith Nathaniel Cartwright was born in Nassau, New Providence, The Bahamas on Maundy Thursday 3rd April, 1958 to Catechist Raphael and Chlorine Cartwright.
 Archdeacon Cartwright is the eldest of the Cartwright’s three children.
 Archdeacon Cartwright was baptized and confirmed at St. Agnes Anglican Church.
 The Archdeacon recounts that he began serving around St. Agnes’ altar at the age of 6.
 Cartwright’s formal education began at St. John’s Preparatory School from 1964-1969, later matriculating to St. John’s College in 1969 where he graduated in 1976.
 While at St. John’s, Cartwright served as the school’s Head Boy.

-COLLECT FOR THE FEAST OF ST. AGNES
+COLLECT FOR THE NATIVITY OF JOHN THE BAPTIST

-COLLECT FOR THE THIRD SUNDAY AFTER THE EPIPHANY
+COLLECT FOR THE THIRD SUNDAY AFTER PENTECOST

 Readers for Respective Masses Needed